dippynark/kubecast/README.md

 ## Warning

 This project is strictly alpha and kubecast injects code that is run in kernel space.
-Although this code runs on an in-kernel VM and should be safe, there can be perfomance implications - use at your own risk!
+Although this code runs on an in-kernel VM and should be safe, there can be performance implications - use at your own risk!

-## Quickstart

-- gcloud container clusters create test --image-type UBUNTU
-- /usr/src/linux-gcp-headers-4.13.0-1008 and /usr/src/linux-headers-4.13.0-1008-gcp

 ### Prerequisites